Naveen310894/node-js/README.md

 # Simple Notes App
-THIS IS TO TEST THE WEBHOOK WORKING
+THIS IS TO CHECK THE WEBHOOK WORKING
 This is a simple notes app built with React and Django.

 ## Requirements